compsci-commons/qc-benchmark-action/README.md

 Finally, extend the `README.md` file in the repository root with a description of and an example for using your benchmark.

 For inspiration, have a look at `benchmarks/giab-na12878-exome`.

+### Joining the team

+Of course, we are keen on adding more benchmarks.
+If you like to become a maintainer of a particular benchmark, please add it via an initial PR from your fork at first.
+Then, we will ask you to join our team here, such that you receive write access to the repo for easier maintenance.